Grant Morrison, MBE (born 31 January 1960) is a Scottish writer, best known for the complex use of meta-fiction within their stories.

 - Government Conspiracy: Again, from The Invisibles.

-- Higher Understanding Through Drugs: Morrison has talked candidly about epiphanies he's had while on drugs, and he often included this trope in his works.
+- Higher Understanding Through Drugs: Morrison talks candidly about epiphanies they've had while on drugs, and often included this trope in their works.

-- Kind Hearted Cat Lover: The death of his pet cat impacted his writing of Animal Man, and he discusses it in his appearance during the final issue.
+- Kind Hearted Cat Lover: Losing their pet cat impacted their writing of Animal Man, and they discuss it in their appearance during the final issue.

-- Lost Technology: Maggedon from his JLA run is an ancient, universe-ending weapon.
+- Lost Technology: Maggedon from their JLA run is an ancient, universe-ending weapon.

 - No Fourth Wall: Some creators like to break the Fourth Wall.
-Morrison likes to use a grenade launcher on it.
+Grant likes taking an RPG to it.

-- Old Shame: Never, ever mention his time on the UK Zoids comic.
-It tends to be "conveniently forgotten" by his biographers and fandom, and he seems to prefer that it remains obscure.
+- Never, ever bring up their time on the UK Zoids comic.
+It tends to be "conveniently forgotten" by their biographers and fandom, and they seem to prefer that it remains obscure.
 However, Zoids fans who know about it generally rate it high and wish the ending was known...

-- Order Versus Chaos: A common theme in his work.
+- Order Versus Chaos: A common theme in their work.

-- Porn Stash: According to a comment by Julian Darius in 2011: "Grant Morrison has confessed (in our documentary Talking with Gods) that he used to draw super-heroes having sex."
-You know he didn't throw those drawings out, they're hidden in a box somewhere, famous Rule34 waiting to happen.
+- Porn Stash: According to a comment by Julian Darius in 2011: "Grant Morrison has confessed (in our documentary Talking with Gods) that they used to draw superheroes having sex."
+You know they didn't throw those drawings out, they're hidden in a box somewhere, famous Rule 34 waiting to happen.

-- Reconstruction: Morrison likes to put things back together as much as he enjoys pulling them apart, even if he does put them back together in very different ways than they started out; in particular, his recent superhero works have been largely an attempt to bring back Silver and Bronze Age superhero tropes after the lengthy process of deconstruction they've been subject to, albeit in a way that works post-Dark Age.
+- Reconstruction: Morrison likes to put things back together as much as they enjoy pulling them apart, even if they do put them back together in very different ways than they started out; in particular, their recent superhero works have been largely an attempt to bring back Silver and Bronze Age superhero tropes after the lengthy process of deconstruction they've been subject to, albeit in a way that works post-Dark Age.

 - Recursive Reality

-- Sliding Scale of Idealism vs. Cynicism: In his superhero work, he's usually high up the idealistic end.
-His other work can vary, but has a strong tendency towards the optimistic.
+- Sliding Scale of Idealism vs. Cynicism: In their superhero work, they're usually high up the idealistic end.
+Their other work can vary, but has a strong tendency towards the optimistic.

-- The Unintelligible: According to the notes included by other members of the 52 writing staff in one of the TPBs, Morrison himself.
+- According to the notes included by other members of the 52 writing staff in one of the TPBs, Morrison themself.